scitags/flowd-go/rpm/flowd-go.1.md

 # DESCRIPTION
 The flowd-go daemon will listen for flow events through its various plugins and exert the actions as defined in its several backends.
-For instance, if a new flow is defined the eBPF backend will modify the IPv6 flow label of datagrams until that same flow is stopped.
+For instance, if a new flow is defined the marker backend will modify the IPv6 flow label of datagrams until that same flow is stopped.

 In the context of flowd-go a *flow* is usually represented as a 5-tuple including the source and destination IPv{4,6} addresses and